monellz/PASTA-fork/README.md

-SpTenBench
+PASTA
 ------

-Sparse Tensor Benchmarks (SpTenBench) provides essential sparse tensor operations from various real-world applications for multicore CPU and GPU architectures.
+PASTA, A Parallel Sparse Tensor Algorithm Benchmark Suite, provides essential sparse tensor operations from various real-world applications for multicore CPU and GPU architectures.
 These tensor operations are critical to the overall performance of tensor analysis algorithms (such as tensor decompositions).

 ## Supported sparse tensor operations: